How to make Dorayaki – Japanese Sweet Filled Pancakes

 So whether you find yourself enjoying a solo snack or sharing a meal with loved ones, let the humble dorayaki be your canvas on which to paint your gastronomy story.
 And as we part ways, leaving you with the warmth of our kitchen, our wish at Food and Meal is that you carry forward this spirit of joyful discovery into each new recipe you encounter and every morsel you taste.

-How To Make Dorayaki - Japanese Sweet Filled Pancakes 5
+How to make Dorayaki - Japanese Sweet Filled Pancakes 5

 Media Photography at Food And Meal